mariopolo2805/poc-maps/README.md

 - Extend map primitives (polylines, polygons, overlays) as needed.
 - Replace the experimental form with production-ready controls or extract it into dedicated showcase stories/tests.
 - Add automated tests (unit + integration) for provider selection, layer rendering, and clustering toggles.
+- Hash or encrypt API keys for improved security.

 ## Annex